Margaret Durrell: Marriages and wartime

 She met Jack Breeze, the chief flight engineer of an Imperial Airways flying boat, later the same year.
 At the time, Imperial Airways used Corfu as a waypoint between Africa and England.
 He convinced her of the dangers of staying on Corfu, so, after Christmas, she left on one of the last Imperial Airways flights to leave the island to rejoin her family in Bournemouth.

 She married Breeze in early 1940, and they moved to South Africa when the airline posted him there later in the year.
-During the war years, they eventually moved to Mozambique and then Ethiopia, where she gave birth to their first child, Gerry, in an Italian prisoner-of-war camp by Caesarean section without anasthetic.
+During the war years, they eventually moved to Mozambique and then Ethiopia, where she gave birth to their first child, Gerry, in an Italian prisoner-of-war camp by Caesarean section without anesthetic.
 They lived in Cairo towards the end of the war.
 After the war ended, they moved back to Bournemouth, where they had their second son, Nicholas.

 Boarding house and zoo

 Durrell divorced her husband and, in 1947, purchased a large property across the street from her mother's house in Bournemouth, turning it into a boarding house.
 Gerald Durrell's core collection for his zoo was initially housed in the back garden and garage.
 Later, Margo had a short-lived marriage with musician Malcolm "Mac" Duncan.
 She was still enamoured with Greece, so she applied for a job on a Greek cruise ship travelling to the Caribbean that she saw advertised in a newspaper.